sk-Prime/nimDraw/README.md

 # nimDraw
 A simple drawing package for nim

-# you can draw only line using nimDraw

-in future try to implement some of the features listed below
+only single pixel line drawing is supported. in future try to implement some of the features listed below
 - flood fill
 - shape fill
 - line width